brandlewco/blumberg-law/content/pages/index.md

           In The Courtroom.
         text: >
-          We have won acquittals in more than 25 serious felony cases, more than many attorneys have even tried.
+          Bruce Blumberg has won more trials than most lawyers have even tried.
           Have our experiance on your side for your day in court.
         actions: []
         styles:
           self: